mpf/19T2-406/docs/notes/QR_factorization.md

 \mQ^{-1} = \mQ\trans.
 $$

-Orthognal matrices has many nice properties.
-One such property is that inner products are invariant under orthgonal transfromations.
+Orthogonal matrices have many good properties.
+One such property is that inner products are invariant under orthogonal transfromations.
 So, for any vectors $\vx,\ \vy$, we have

 $$
 (\mQ\vx)\trans(\mQ\vy) = \vx\trans\mQ\trans\mQ\vy = \vx\trans\vy.